Roofing Repair Factors to Consider with Asphalt Shingles

-Architectural asphalt shingles are single tab, which are thicker, more expensive and harder to install.
-The pay-off is that they last longer than 3-Tab asphalt shingles and have more aesthetic options.
-This type of shingle will last typically 24-30 years.
+Architectural asphalt shingles are single-tab shingles, which are thicker, more expensive, and harder to install.
+The pay-off is that they last longer than 3-tab asphalt shingles and have more aesthetic options.
+This type of shingle will typically last 24 to 30 years.

-3-Tab asphalt shingles are thinner and have three tabs connected in one shingle.
-These are the most common asphalt shingles, and are likely the type you are dealing with.
-3-Tab shingles last around 15-18 years before needing to be replaced.
+3-tab asphalt shingles are thinner and have three tabs connected in one shingle.
+These are the most common asphalt shingles and are likely the type you are dealing with.
+3-tab shingles last around 15 to 18 years before needing to be replaced.

-You wll also need to know whether you have organic or fiberglass asphalt shingles.
+You will also need to know whether you have organic or fiberglass asphalt shingles.
 Fiberglass asphalt shingles overtook organic shingles in the early 80s as the preferred choice.
-The fiberglass material makes them fire-resistant, light weight, and absorb less water than organic asphalt shingles, which are made from cellulose, wood fiber, waste paper, and other organic material.
+The fiberglass material makes them fire-resistant, lightweight, and absorb less water than organic asphalt shingles, which are made from cellulose, wood fiber, waste paper, and other organic material.

 The granules that cover the top of your shingles are UV resistant and are sometimes mixed with copper to prevent algae growth.
 There are also self-sealing strips on the bottom to prevent them from being blown away with high winds.

-It's important to know what type of asphalt shingle you have before thinking about their different repair factors.
+It’s important to know what type of asphalt shingle you have before thinking about its different repair factors.
 You can always ask your roofing company to help you understand when getting an inspection.